 We are interested in the mechanisms that guide the assembly of neural circuits during development.
 We use the retinas as a model system, where we use two-photon imaging, electrophysiology and a variety of anatomical approaches to address two major questions.
 First, we study how immature retinal circuits generate retinal waves -- a term used to describe highly patterned spontaneous activity in the immature retina -- and what role this activity plays in the development of the retina and the retina's connections to the central visual system.
-Recently we have focused on a class of neurons called intrinsically phtotsetneive retinal ganglion cells.
-Second, we study the development and organization of the circuits that mediate direction selectivity in the retina.
+Recently we have focused on a class of neurons called intrinsically photosensitive retinal ganglion cells as well as the role of waves in shaping glial cell morphology.
+In addition, we study the development and organization of the circuits that mediate direction selectivity in the retina.

 Development of direction selectivity

 How are circuits wired up during development to perform specific computations?
 We address this question in the retina, which is comprised of multiple circuits that encode different features of the visual scene, culminating in the roughly 15 different types of retinal ganglion cells.
 Direction-selective ganglion cells (DSGCs) respond strongly to an image moving in the preferred direction and weakly to an image moving in the opposite, or null direction.
 In the mammalian retina, the directional preference of an On-Off DSGC is caused in part by asymmetric inhibitory inputs: movement in the null direction causes strong inhibition that effectively shunts light-evoked excitatory inputs.
 Our lab is working on elucidating other mechanisms that contribute to the generation of direction selectivity and how these directional circuits are wired up during development.